The True "Palestinians"

 • There were no Arabs in Israel at the time, as Arabs lived in the Arabian Peninsula and had not made their way to Israel as of yet.
 That migration came later as Islam began to spread.

-Though Jews remained in Israel and were subjects of the Roman Empire, numerous Jews were now in the Diaspora and it was in the Diaspora that Jews were referred to, for thousands of years, as Palestinians, the people from Palestine.
-However, many Jewish priestly class members ended up as farmers in the Northern Israel town of Peki’in, while others hid in the mountains and hills of Judea & Samaria.
+Though Jews remained in Israel and were subjects of the Roman Empire, numerous Jews were now in the Diaspora, but quite a few Jews were left in Israel and it was there that they were referred to, for thousands of years, as Palestinians, the colonizer term for Jews IN Palestine from 136 AD – 1948.
+Many Jewish priestly class members ended up as farmers in the Northern Israel town of Peki’in, while others hid in the mountains and hills of Judea & Samaria.
+Later on, Jews returned to Jerusalem, lived in Ashkelon, Akko, Haifa, Tiberias, Hebron, Sefad, and Gaza.
 Therefore, there was always a continual presence of Jews in the land of Israel.
 Not one year saw Israel Jew-free.
 Jews were living in Israel under every single conqueror: from the Romans to the British.

 Ancient map of Palestine